prometheuxresearch/docs/docs/learn/vadalog/04-expressions-operators.md

 it concerns decision power, i.e., when a subject can direct the decisions of another company via the control of the majority of the shares.

 This scenario consists in determining who takes decisions in a company network, that is, who controls the majority of votes for each company.

-A company X controls a company Y, if: (i) X directly owns more than 50% of Y; or, (ii) X controls a set of companies that jointly, and possibly together with 𝑐1 itself, own more than 50% of Y [20].
+A company X controls a company Y, if:

+1. X directly owns more than 50% of Y; or,
+1. X controls a set of companies that jointly, and possibly together with C1 itself, own more than 50% of Y.

 This problem can be modeled via the following set of recursive Vadalog rules.

 ```prolog showLineNumbers
 % input company graph, described as ownerships edges